BlaqueDevs/se-assignment-day-4-software-project-management-Fxroyalempres/README.md

 ## 11. What are the main features or functionalities that make your software stand out?
-The key features of my personal budget management app include:
+*The key features of my personal budget management app include*:

- AI-Powered Budgeting  The software analyzes users' spending behavior and recommends sensible budgets.
+1. **AI-Powered Budgeting** - The software analyzes users' spending behavior and recommends sensible budgets.

- Bank and mobile wallet integration allows for real-time tracking of transactions across various accounts.
+2. **Bank and mobile wallet integration** - allows for real-time tracking of transactions across various accounts.

- Automated Savings Goals ↑ Easily set and achieve financial goals.
+3. **Automated Savings Goals** - ↑ Easily set and achieve financial goals.

- Bill Payment Reminders: Avoid late fees by receiving warnings about upcoming payments.
+4. **Bill Payment Reminders** - Avoid late fees by receiving warnings about upcoming payments.

- Expense Categorization → Sorts spending by category (e.g. food, rent, entertainment).
+5. **Expense Categorization** - Sorts spending by category (e.g. food, rent, entertainment).

- The Financial Education Hub offers money-saving techniques, investing insights, and budgeting guidelines.
+6. **The Financial Education Hub** - offers money-saving techniques, investing insights, and budgeting guidelines.

- Secure Data Encryption: Protects critical financial information with bank-level security.
+7. **Secure Data Encryption** - Protects critical financial information with bank-level security.

- Gamified Progress Tracking: Users receive awards for conserving money and adhering to budgets.
+8. **Gamified Progress Tracking** - Users receive awards for conserving money and adhering to budgets.

- Multi-Currency and International Support: Ideal for tourists and those with foreign currency need.
+9. **Multi-Currency and International Support** - Ideal for tourists and those with foreign currency need.

- Customizable reports and insights provide thorough financial summaries to improve decision-making.
+10. **Customizable reports and insights** - provide thorough financial summaries to improve decision-making.

-These features make the app simple, secure, and smart, helping users take full control of their finances!
+- These features make the app simple, secure, and smart, helping users take full control of their finances!